RithikRaja28/VIRTUATLAS--your-Global-Compaion/README.md

 # Virtuatlas - Your Global Companion, Your own Language

+*This is just the front-end created and further updates will be committed*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Problem Statement